 About the Park

-In 1945 the State Legislature made the site a State Historic Park in order to preserve a typical Gold Rush town, an example of one of the most colorful eras in American history.
+Columbia SHP lies within the boundaries of a real town, Columbia, CA!
+In 1945, the State Legislature made the site a State Historic Park in order to preserve a typical Gold Rush town, an example of one of the most colorful eras in American history.
 A bill was passed appropriating $50,000 to be matched by the public to acquire the land and buildings in the old business section of Columbia.
 On July 15, 1945, Governor Earl Warren moved his office to Columbia for one day.
-There he signed SB 1256 making Columbia a State Historic Park.
+There he signed SB 1256 creating Columbia State Park.